Applying for a Dutch nationality cerficate if you live in Sudan

 - a valid residence permit;

-if you also hold the nationality of the Marshall Islands: a valid passport or ID card of the Marshall Islands.
+- if you also hold the Sudanese nationality: a valid Sudanese passport or ID card.

 Find out below how to submit your application.